 Born in Abha in the south of Saudi Arabia, al-Jaber studied at the Scientific Institute in Abha, obtaining a bachelor's and master's in jurisprudence.
 On April 13, 2013, al-Jaber obtained his PhD from the Islamic University of Madinah.
 According to the Saudi news outlet Sabq, he represented the Ministry of Justice as part of a Saudi judicial delegation that traveled to Europe and the US in 2018.

 Al-Jaber sat as a judge for the General Court in Yadamah governorate in Najran, in the south of Saudi Arabia, before receiving a promotion to President of the General Court of Yadamah governorate and served there until August 2008.
 He also sat as a judge at the Criminal Court in Jeddah Governorate, and he has served as the Assistant Head of the Specialized Criminal Court in Riyadh since 2018.
 For the last decade, judges on the Specialized Criminal Court have used the court as a venue to suppress speech and dissent by convicting peaceful activists of terrorism-related charges.

 See the case: Salman Alodah

-DAWN contacted i al-Jaber on December 9, 2020, via the Saudi authorities, to request a response, but no response was received by the time of publication.
+DAWN contacted al-Jaber on December 9, 2020, via the Saudi authorities, to request a response, but no response was received by the time of publication.

 Watch the video on Abdulaziz al-Jaber here:

 Tyrants need enablers who will implement their oppressive practices, even if it means abusing their fellow citizens.
 These agents often mask their complicity in the guise of professionals exercising their duties in offices, courtrooms, police stations, and interrogation rooms.